-We are in the middle of paying off our house early.
-Hopefully that will happen within the next 15 months.
-This means we are always looking for ways to cut costs and save money.
-Every little thing adds up.
+When we were in the middle of paying off our house early we were always looking for easy ways to save money on a tight budget.
+Every little thing added up.

-After the house is paid off we’ll still be trying to save money so we can put more toward retirement, take a vacation, and save some money up for kids’ college funds.
+Now that our house is paid off, we are still trying to save money where we can.
+Retirement needs more put towards it, taking a vacation, and saving some money up for kids’ college funds are all on the list of goals.
 Watching what we spend, budgeting, and making our money work for us is a part of life.

-Some of them we are doing for a season and others are a pretty permanent part of our lives but together they are allowing us to live on less so that we can put more toward our mortgage.
+Some of them we are doing for a season and others are a pretty permanent part of our lives but together they are allowing us to live on less so that we can put more toward whatever our savings goals might be.

 1. Lower Your Grocery Budget

-This is one of the first things to look at when you are trying to save.
+This is one of the first things to look at when you are trying to save and my personal favorite of the easy ways to save money on a tight budget.
 It’s easy to gradually start spending more and more on groceries over time.
 If you don’t want to keep it super low forever, that’s fine but do it to help out while you income is lower or your are trying to reach a savings goal.

 This is a big one in our house.
 In fact, our most popular post is on how I keep my grocery budget at $150 a month.
 Over the next year, these tips are especially important for us as our extra money that sometimes went toward grocery splurges is now all going to the house.

 Some favorite ways to lower your grocery budget: cook from scratch, menu plan, and using meat as a condiment.